CESNET/sphinx-vhdl/doc/source/directives_detailed.rst

         Do not generate a :rst:dir:`vhdl:autoentity` directive as part of generating the automatic documentation for the entity.

+.. rst:directive:: vhdl:autogenerics

+    Automatically generates a documentation for an entity's generics.
+Has one required argument, the name of the entity whose generics to document.
+For the automatic generation to work, the :py:attr:`vhdl_autodoc_source_path` configuration option must be set to point to a valid directory containing VHDL sources describing the target entity.
+See  :ref:`autodoc_usage` for further instruction on how the source must be set up

 .. rst:directive:: vhdl:autoports

     Automatically generates a documentation for an entity's ports.
 Has one